-Also, we enjoy the comforts modern development environments provide and developing for MS-DOS is not, well, comfortable.
+Also, we enjoy the comforts provided by modern development environments.
+Developing for MS-DOS is not, well, comfortable.
+Never was.

 Fatal Attractions is developed with current gaming platforms in mind and runs on Windows, Mac OS X, Linux, as well as mobile devices.

 At this stage we have no plans to release the source code, no.